GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: Experiments

+Analyzing the scoring dimensions provides valuable insights into model capabilities.
+A key finding is that all models except for Gemini-2.5-Flash and GPT-4.1 struggle most with the `Articles` and the `Analysis` dimensions and that's what separates them from the others.

-The fine-grained comparison shows that LLMs exhibit consistent performance across all legal areas and scoring dimensions.
-Notably, in the areas of `Civil Law`, `Public Law`, and `Lawyers' Code`, four of the LLMs achieve scores surpassing the average human expert performance highlighted in green in Table~\ref{tab:fine-comparison}.
-In contrast, the smaller open models, Gemma-3-27B and L-Krikri-8B (indicated by red), struggle in certain areas, failing to meet the passing grade threshold of 6.00.
+Table~\ref{tab:fine-comparison} presents a fine-grained comparison for six LLMs, reporting their mean score across five different legal areas (\emph{Civil}, \emph{Criminal}, \emph{Commercial}, \emph{Public}, \emph{Lawyers}) and their average (\emph{Avg}).
+The results show that LLMs exhibit consistent performance across all legal areas.
+Notably, the smaller open models, Gemma-3-27B and Krikri-8B, struggle in certain areas, failing to meet the passing grade threshold of 6.00 (indicated by red).
 The second-best model, GPT-4.1, matches the top performer, Gemini-2.5-Flash, in `Criminal' and `Commercial Law', but Gemini-2.5-Flash achieves slightly higher scores in the remaining three areas.
-Interestingly, even though `Civil Law` seems to present the greatest challenge for human experts (average score of 6.80), this is not the case for LLMs.

-Analyzing performance by dimension provides valuable insights into model capabilities.
-A key finding is that all models struggle most with the `Cited Articles` dimension.
-The higher overall scores of Gemini-2.5-Flash and GPT-4.1 are largely attributable to their stronger performance in the \emph{Cited Articles} and \emph{Analysis} dimensions, when compared to Claude-3.7-Sonnet and GPT-4.1-mini.
-Furthermore, Gemma-3-27B's stronger performance compared to L-Krikri-8B is primarily attributable to its higher scores in the \emph{Facts} dimension, while they get identical scores in the other dimensions.